CHN Logo

 Can you talk more about what you saw at the community level?

 Yes, there has been a drastic change in the women of my village.
 They are more confident and outspoken now.
-Those women who had never been to school are now able to communicate in English.
+Those women who had never been to school can now communicate in English.
 With the extra income, their living standard has improved.
 They are sending their children to better schools and colleges.
 They are now role models and an inspiration to many of the other women who want to step out and do something on their own.

 Have you seen the impact spread even beyond the women who run the homestays?